zjcers/SpeakerBuzz/Documentation/ImplementationNotes.rst

 The datasheet for the Audio BoosterPack says that the speaker is driven by a TI TPA301 amplifier.
 The amp is enabled by setting AMP ON to low (Tiva pin PP3).

+If the SSI peripherial of the Tiva is put into Advanced mode or higher, the frame signal lines up perfectly with what the DAC requires.
+This might be a good thing to try after the first version is working.